blepping/comfyui_overly_complicated_sampling/README.md

 * `dpmpp_2s`
 * `dpmpp_3m_sde`: See parameters: `history_limit`
 * `dpmpp_sde`
+* `dynamic`: Advanced step method that allows using an expression to determine the sampler parameters at each substep.
+See below for a more detailed explanation.
 * `euler_cycle`: See parameters: `cycle_pct`
 * `euler_dancing`: Pretty broken currently, will probably require increased `s_noise` values.
 See parameters: `deta`, `leap`, `deta_mode`
 * `euler`: